TSonono/collaborative-filtering/README.md

 const coMatrix = createCoMatrix(ratings, numUsers, numItems);
 const result = getRecommendations(ratings, coMatrix, userIndex);
 ```
 which results in the same array as before.
 This could be useful when you do not need to generate the co-occurrence matrix multiple times.
-For instance, if you want recommendations for multiple users, you do not need to generate the co-occurrence matrix multiple times,saving you processing time.
+For instance, if you want recommendations for multiple users, you do not need to generate the co-occurrence matrix multiple times, saving you processing time.

 ## Contributing

 This API is far from done.
 It currently lacks support for dislikes and other rating scales.
-The plan is to improve it in the future!
+The plan is to improve it in the future.
 You can also submit a pull request if you want to contribute!
 We follow the Airbnb JavaScript Style Guide.

 ## License